-Transfer students from California community colleges have the option to fulfill UCLA lower division GE requirements by completing the Intersegmental General Education Transfer Curriculum (IGETC) prior to transfer.
+Transfer students from California community colleges have the option to fulfill UCLA lowerdivision GE requirements by completing the Intersegmental General Education Transfer Curriculum (IGETC) prior to transfer.
 The curriculum consists of a series of subject areas and types of courses which have been agreed on by the University of California and the California community colleges.
 Although GE or transfer core courses are degree requirements rather than admission requirements, students are advised to fulfill them prior to transfer.
 The IGETC significantly eases the transfer process, as all UCLA GE requirements are fulfilled when students complete the IGETC courses.
 Students who select the IGETC must complete it entirely before enrolling at UCLA.
-Otherwise, they must fulfill the Henry Samueli School of Engineering and Applied Science GE requirements.
+Otherwise, they must fulfill UCLA Samueli GE requirements.
 The school does not accept partial IGETC.